muut/wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 3.0.4 =
+The update to version 3.0.4 is mainly small but important bug fixes and improvements in notifications for errors and possible problems with environment.

 = 3.0.3 =
 The update to version 3.0.3 is mainly an update for compatibility with 4.1 and Twenty-Fifteen.